-“My first few years were so nerve wrecking, because you spent those years trying to prove yourself to the guys who are higher up,” Dillon admits.
-“Those first five years were definitely the ones where I felt out of place, but since 2015 I’m feeling alot more comfortable in that atmosphere.”
+“My first few years were so nerve-wracking, because you spent those years trying to prove yourself to the guys who are higher up,” Dillon admits.
+“Those first five years were definitely the ones where I felt out of place, but since 2015 I’m feeling a lot more comfortable in that atmosphere.”

-“We just hop in the car and we’ll drive to New Brunswick, Quebec, Ontario or even New Jersey.
+“We just hop in the car and we’ll drive to New Brunswick, Quebec, Ontario, or even New Jersey.
 So it’s definitely easier to get out there when you’re off the island,” Dillon shares.
-“I was told for years if you want to make it big than you have to move.
+“I was told for years if you want to make it big then you have to move.
 I was sort of hanging onto home for a while until I made the big move.”

-From the use of ‘Newfie’ slang, and dawning a Sou’wester, Dillon proudly represents his home province across venues and before enthusiastic audiences on a near full-time basis.
+From the use of ‘Newfie’ slang, and dawning a Sou’wester, Dillon proudly represents his home province across venues and before enthusiastic audiences on a nearly full-time basis.

-And for those rare occasions that Dillon does get to perform before fans in his home province, his growing profile, coupled with a absence-makes-the-heart-grow-fonder philosophy, always make for emotionally powerful events.
+And for those rare occasions that Dillon does get to perform before fans in his home province, his growing profile, coupled with an absence-makes-the-heart-grow-fonder philosophy, always make for emotionally powerful events.

 “It’s something you can’t put into words to come home and have people understand what you’re doing and say you’re doing great, that you’re always on the road and people see your work,” he shares.
 “I’m on the road so much and I don’t think people notice me at all.
 But then you come home and people really come out of the woodwork.
 It’s nice.”